telerik/blazor-docs/components/grid/filter/overview.md

 position: 0
 ---

-# Blazor Grid Filtering Overview
+# Filtering Overview

-The Grid component offers built-in support for filtering.
+This article explains the available filtering modes in the Telerik Grid for Blazor.

+## FilterRow

+The FilterRow filtering mode renders a row below the column headers, providing a UI where you can fill in the filter criteria.
+Read more about enabling and fine-tuning the filtering row in the [FilterRow documentation article...]({%slug grid-filter-row%})

-## Basics
+## FilterMenu

-To enable filtering, set the grid's `FilterMode` property to one of the following values:

-* [`Telerik.Blazor.GridFilterMode.FilterRow`]({%slug grid-filter-row%}) - a row of filter options is rendered below the column headers

-* [`Telerik.Blazor.GridFilterMode.FilterMenu`]({%slug grid-filter-menu%}) - the column headers render a button that shows a popup with filtering options

-The behavior of the filter input and the available filter operators will depend on the column data type.
-For example, a boolean field will only have the options "is true" and "is false" and will not have operators like "contains" or "greater than".

-You can filter more than one column at a time, and all filter rules will be applied together with an `AND` logic.
+The FilterMenu filter mode renders a button in the column header.
+Clicking the button opens a popup with filtering options, allowing you to apply two filter criteria, choose a filter operator, and use buttons to apply or clear the filter.
+Read more about enabling and fine-tuning the filtering menu in the [FilterMenu documentation article...]({%slug grid-filter-menu%})

-You can prevent the user from filtering a certain field by setting `Filterable="false"` on its column.
+> You can prevent the user from filtering a certain field by setting `Filterable="false"` on its column.

 ## More Filtering Options

-In addition to the two main filtering modes, the grid offers two more features that can enhance the user experience when looking for data:
+In addition to the two main filtering modes, the Grid offers two more features that can enhance the user experience when looking for data.

-* A [searchbox in the toolbar]({%slug grid-searchbox%}) can amend the filters and let the user look up many fields at once
+### ToolBar SearchBox

+The ToolBar of the Telerik Grid for Blazor includes a [SearchBox]({%slug grid-searchbox%}) that lets users amend filters and search across multiple fields simultaneously.

+### CheckBoxList

-* The filter menu can show a [list of checkboxes]({%slug grid-checklist-filter%}) with the distinct values from the data to make filtering resemble Excel.
+The filter menu can display a [list of checkboxes]({%slug grid-checklist-filter%}) with distinct values from the data, making filtering similar to Excel.

 ## Filter Descriptors

-The Grid filter state is stored in [CompositeFilterDescriptors](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).
-The below information is important if you want to [get or change the Grid filters programmatically]({%slug grid-state%}).
+The Grid filter state is stored in [`CompositeFilterDescriptors`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).
+Use the following information if you want to [get or change the Grid filters programmatically]({%slug grid-state%}).

-Each `CompositeFilterDescriptor` contains a [**collection** of `FilterDescriptor`s](/blazor-ui/api/Telerik.DataSource.FilterDescriptorCollection).
-All descriptors in the collection are applied with an *AND* or an *OR* `LogicalOperator`.
+Each `CompositeFilterDescriptor` includes a collection of filter descriptors, where all descriptors in the collection are applied with an AND or OR logical operator.

-* [Filter Row]({%slug grid-filter-row%}) - each `CompositeFilterDescriptor` targets a specific field.
-By default, one filter can be applied to a field using the Filter Row operator.
-The filter value is stored in the first `FilterDescriptor` instance of the `CompositeFilterDescriptor` for that field.
+* [Filter Row]({%slug grid-filter-row%})&mdash;Each `CompositeFilterDescriptor` targets a specific field.
+By default, one filter can be applied to a field using the Filter Row operator, with the filter value stored in the first filter descriptor instance for that field.

-* [Filter Menu]({%slug grid-filter-menu%}) - each `CompositeFilterDescriptor` targets a specific field.
-Filter values from the separate filter opearators in the menu are stored in different `FilterDescriptor` instances of the dedicated `CompositeFilterDescriptor` for that field.
+* [Filter Menu]({%slug grid-filter-menu%})&mdash;Each `CompositeFilterDescriptor` targets a specific field.
+The filter values from separate filter operators in the menu are stored in different filter descriptor instances within the `CompositeFilterDescriptor` for that field.

-* [SearchBox]({%slug grid-searchbox%}) - one `CompositeFilterDescriptor` is created in the state when the user types in the Searchbox.
-By default, it targets all `string` fields.
-A dedicated `FilterDescriptor` instance is added to this `CompositeFilterDescriptor` for each `string` field.
-Each `FilterDescriptor` instance contains the filter value typed in the Searchbox.
+* [SearchBox]({%slug grid-searchbox%})&mdash;A `CompositeFilterDescriptor` is created in the state when the user types in the search box.
+By default, it targets all string fields, adding a dedicated filter descriptor instance for each string field.
+Each filter descriptor contains the filter value typed in the search box.

 ## Custom Filtering

-There are two approaches to customize the grid filtering behavior, and you can use them together:
+There are two approaches to customize the Grid filtering behavior, and you can use them together:

 * Perform the data operations yourself (e.g., by outsourcing them to some API backend or other service) - to do that, use the [`OnRead` event]({%slug components/grid/manual-operations%}).
-This will let you fetch only the current page of data for the grid, instead of pulling the entire data set and storing it in-memory in the view-model.
+This will let you fetch only the current page of data for the Grid, instead of pulling the entire data set and storing it in-memory in the view-model.

-* Customize the appearance and behavior of the filters - for that, use the [Filter Templates]({%slug grid-templates-filter%}) the grid provides.
+* Customize the appearance and behavior of the filters - for that, use the [Filter Templates]({%slug grid-templates-filter%}) the Grid provides.

 ## Customize The Filter Editors